-Our EYFS pedagogy and curriculum encompasses our ambitious, progressive long-term overview, the children's interests and the use of Birth to Five matters; to focus on small developmental steps.
+Our EYFS pedagogy and curriculum encompasses our ambitious, progressive long-term overview alongside the children's interests.
 Our long-term overview provides key themes and texts which will help expand the children's knowledge and understanding of different topics.
-We also use Birth to five matters to consider the small, incremental steps needed for children to make progress in the 7 curriculum areas.
+We use the 'Franche Framework' to underpin our curriculum, alongside Birth to five matters to consider the small, individual, incremental steps needed for children to make progress in the 7 curriculum areas.
 Just as the role of the EYFS practitioner is pivotal in young children's development, so too is the role of an enabling environment.
-Children across our EYFS will have access to a well-resourced, stimulating indoor and outdoor environment, which is organised to allow maximum independence but also to foster the characteristics of effective learning.
+Children across our EYFS will have access to a well-resourced, stimulating indoor and outdoor environment, which is organised to develop language and allow maximum independence but also to foster the characteristics of effective learning.

-We also recognise that language is central to all development, hence this is at the forefront of all our provision across the EYFS.
+We recognise that language is central to all development, which is why this is at the forefront of all our provision across the EYFS.
 This priority underpins our planning, teaching and interactions.
-Our progressive planning includes a well thought out variety of age appropriate texts, poetry, rhymes, topic based vocabulary.
-We include opportunities for stories, rhymes, phonics, listening games, discussions, questioning and high quality interactions.
-Our non-negotiables ensure a language rich environment through displays, engaging environments, enhancements, high quality interactions.
+Our progressive planning includes a well thought out variety of age appropriate texts, poetry, rhymes and topic based vocabulary.
+We include opportunities for stories, rhymes, foundation for phonics, listening games, discussions and questioning throughout the day along with continuous high-quality interactions between staff and children.
 We also focus on developing stakeholders through staff CPD and opportunities provided to support parents and children's language development at home.
-We have Early Years speech and language therapists on site who work closely with our staff to audit and develop our environments, embed universal approaches and train communication and language Tas to undertake interventions using Speech and language programmes.
-As a result we are able to identify any children who are finding it difficult to access the curriculum, and then use intervention programmes as appropriate (see Appendix for SEND policy).
+We have Early Years speech and language therapists on site who work closely with our staff to audit and develop our environments, train staff on high quality interactions, embed universal approaches and train communication and language TA's to undertake interventions using Speech and language programmes.
+As a result, we are able to rapidly identify any children who are finding it difficult to access the curriculum, and provide necessary support alongside outside agencies if appropriate (see Appendix for SEND policy).